CTU-Bern/links/README.md

 # links
-As it is not possible for an organization to star/follow repositories/organizations, here is a list of potentially interesting github repositories/organizations/users.
-This list also contains links to various other things that might be of interest (e.g. guidelines).
+As it is not possible for an organization to star/follow repositories/organizations, here is a list of potentially interesting github repositories/organizations/users and links to various other things that might be of interest (e.g. guidelines, papers, ...).

 ## [SCTO Organisation](https://github.com/SwissClinicalTrialOrganisation)
   * [SecuTrial R package](https://github.com/SwissClinicalTrialOrganisation/secuTrialR)